 - KYBELLA®: There has been a resurgence of an injectable fat dissolving treatment.
 Deoxycholic acid is the active ingredient in KYBELLA.
 Popular between 2005 and 2008, lipodissolve was a similar substance that became popular as a body contour fat melting injection procedure.
 Reformulated, and extensively studied and FDA approved, KYBELLA injections in the submental chin and neck fat is a minimally invasive cosmetic procedure designed to improve fullness of the “selfie neck.”

 - Microneedling: This popular skin rejuvenation procedure involves a pen-like device with multiple small needles oscillating into the skin at adjustable depth settings.
-Used in conjunction with PRP (see Vampire Facial above), this minimally invasive procedure is extremely popular with patients looking for repair of sun damage and aging skin.
+This minimally invasive procedure is extremely popular with patients looking for repair of sun damage and aging skin.

 - Subcision: Needles can be used to improve the appearance of surgical, traumatic, and acne scars.
 The needle is passed under the scar, effectively incising and releasing the scar.
 This blends the appearance of the skin and helps match the scar to its surroundings.